 I think that was intentionally misleading the court.

-And they the individual lawyers and FBI agents that signed those affidavits, and the lawyers that presented that should be held accountable ethically.
+And the individual lawyers and FBI agents that signed those affidavits and the lawyers that presented that should be held accountable ethically.

-Why do I think that uh a contempt order would be slapped on me and I'd be sent to the uh nearest jail and be calling you and begging for a cake with a file.
+If I had purposely misled a judge, why do I think that a contempt order would be slapped on me and I'd be sent to the nearest jail and be calling you and begging for a cake with a file?

 Well, that's because what you would have done would have been a violation of the law.

-And clearly here in my view, uh based on the evidence that we know, that's what happened here.
+And clearly, here, in my view, based on the evidence that we know, that's what happened here.

-And I I I guess I haven't talked to these Pfizer judges, I don't know, but I can't imagine that they're taking this uh in a positive way.
+I don't know, but I can't imagine that they're taking this in a positive way.

-So I'm counseling the president in his private capacity, so I don't I don't speak for what the agency or what the White House can or cannot be.
+So I'm counsel the President in a private capacity, so I don't speak for what the agency or what the White House can or cannot do.

-There may be intelligence there may be in uh reasons they don't because of uh intelligence sources and messages.
+There may be reasons they don't because of intelligence sources and messages.

 That's outside of my jurisdiction.

-All right, so Jeff Sessions uh uh these are what my sources and I think he pretty much confirmed this last night in an interview with Shannon Bream, you know, everybody Bob Goodlat, Trey Gowdy, uh Devin Nunes, all these people I think rightly have been calling for a second counsel uh second special counsel.
+So Jeff Sessions, these are what my sources, and I think he pretty much confirmed this last night in an interview with Shannon Bream.

-Including Sean Hannity and Jay Sekulow, yes, yeah, right.
+Including Sean Hannity and Jay Seculo, months ago, right.

 The process is the IG report comes out.